NickGrunert/master-thesis/modules/03_truth_compare.typ

     The majority of points are situated along the Identity Axis.
     It is evident that there are specific points in the top-left and bottom-right corners of the graph that correspond to the sections of the graph that are considered unfavorable.
     The upper left corner of the matrix displays points that exhibited low algorithm scores but demonstrated satisfactory values when compared with ground truths.
 This observation is not problematic.
-    In general, all points with a score lower than the truth score are of no concern, since this could be due to already acknowledged restrictions like harsher punishment for miss-classifications.
+    In general, all points with a score lower than the truth score are of no concern, since this could be due to already acknowledged restrictions like harsher punishment for misclassifications.

     A matter of concern arises in instances where the score significantly exceeds the truth score.
     While minor discrepancies may be disregarded, instances where a minimal truth score is accompanied by an elevated algorithm score in the bottom-right corner pose significant challenges.